pymc-devs/pymc/GOVERNANCE.md

 contributors will have so indicated after their name.

-Dedicated teams only cover a small part of the work needed to get the project going, tasks like fundraising, outreach and marketing, or organizing events for example don't (yet) have a dedicated team.
+Dedicated teams only cover a small part of the work needed to get the project going, tasks like fundraising, outreach or marketing for example don't (yet) have a dedicated team.
 Contributors don't need to be part of any dedicated team.

 * Adrian Seyboldt (dev - PyMC Labs)
 * Alex Andorra (dev - PyMC Labs)
 * Austin Rochford
+* Benjamin Vincent (docs - PyMC Labs)
 * Bill Engels (dev)
 * Brandon T. Willard (dev)
 * Chris Fonnesbeck (dev, docs)